 Relevant Considerations Comments Satisfied?
-Appropriateness of Habitat Contains significant tracts of coniferous and deciduous forest blocks which, whilst at times fragmented, are situated in areas of relatively low human population density and contain significant prey densities.
-Yes Meeting abiotic and biotic needs of lynx Contains deer densities of 38 deer per square kilometre and terrain that is representative of some mainland European areas where lynx thrive.
+Appropriateness of Habitat Contains extensive tracts of primarily coniferous forest blocks which are situated in areas of both relatively low population density and limited sheep farming, whilst containing significant prey densities.
+Yes Meeting Abiotic and Biotic Needs of Lynx Contains high deer densities of 12.2 deer per square kilometre and terrain that is representative of many mainland European areas where lynx thrive.
 All abiotic and biotic needs are met in this area.
-Yes Size of Area Immediate area of 585 square kilometres available for the lynx to inhabit.
-Yes Connectivity Low levels of connectivity in all directions - a lynx population is likely to be isolated until appropriate solutions to connectivity are identified and implemented.
-Yes Isolation from Sub-optimal Habitat Low human population density of 73 people per square kilometre with some major road networks and presence of sheep farming activity in the area.
-Immediate area of 585 square kilometres provides sufficient isolation.
-Yes Minimising Stress Suitable habitat and relatively low human population density.
+Yes Size of Area Immediate area of 335 square kilometres available for the lynx to inhabit with a land link to suitable habitat to the north.
+This would be sufficient for the trial but is limited due to being a peninsula.
+Yes Connectivity Limited by being a peninsula.
+The lynx can disperse from the northern land link only.
+Beyond this point connectivity is good to the east and north, as evidenced by the modelling carried out by Hetherington et al (2008).
+Yes Isolation from Sub-optimal Habitat Very low human population density of 13 people per square kilometre and only minor road network will both reduce any potential conflicts and minimise road traffic collisions.
+Yes Minimising Stress Suitable habitat and low human population density.
 Construction of suitable release facilities will not be a problem in the area.
 Yes Speed at Which Released lynx Could Exploit Area Instantly exploitable as contains suitable habitat and prey densities.
-Yes Suitability for Media and Public Awareness Easy access from Carlisle and northern England, providing accessibility to media outlets.
-Significant existing tourist attractions in the lake district area will facilitate public awareness.
+Yes Suitability for Media and Public Awareness Access from Glasgow is possible, providing some accessibility to media outlets.
+The close proximity of the Knapdale beaver trial provides potential for media synergy with another significant reintroduction project.
 Yes

-Table 3 Cumbria release site information
+Table 3Kintyre release site information

-Statistic Kielder Cumbria Thetford Size of Immediate Area (Square Kilometres) 650 585 190 Deer Population Density (Deer per Square Kilometre) 6.5 38 56.3 Human Population Density (People Per Square Kilometre) 24 73 192
+Statistic Kielder Kintyre Aberdeenshire Size of Immediate Area (Square Kilometres) 650 335 769 Deer Population Density (Deer per Square Kilometre) 6.5 12.2 12.2 Human Population Density (People Per Square Kilometre) 24 13 40